rbracco/IHME_history/README.md

 #### Core Assumptions:

+The UW IHME model operated under the following assumptions (see pgs 8, 9 of the [publication](https://www.medrxiv.org/content/10.1101/2020.03.27.20043752v1.full.pdf)):

-The UW IHME model assumes that if the US follows 3 of the 4 following measures (school closures, closing non-essential services, shelter-in-place, and major travel restrictions) that they will "follow a trajectory similar to Wuhan, China".
-It assumes all US States will have implemented such policies by April 2nd.
-The authors chose not to include an increased mortality rate for Covid19 patients unable to receive medical care due to an healthcare system that is above capacity.
+- If the US follows 3 of the 4 following measures (school closures, closing non-essential services, shelter-in-place, and major travel restrictions) that they will "follow a trajectory similar to Wuhan, China".
+- It assumes all US States will have implemented such policies by April 2nd.
+- It assumes the same mortality rate for situations where ICU care is available as when ICU care is being denied to some patients (when hospitals are overrun)

 #### Methodology: